-- Submitted quarterly reporting to ELT about our diversity and inclusion data to provide insight and support decision making. - Opened our HR portal to staff in February, for staff to self-disclose diversity information including date of birth, Gender, Nationality, Ethnicity and Disability information. - Developed and rolled out flexible working options, including remote working, to support staff and managers during and post the COVID-19 lockdown.
-A continued focus on flexible working will occur over the next 12 months.

-Rolled out mental health first aid training with 127 Council managers completing this training through St John.
+- Quarterly reporting to ELT about our diversity and inclusion data to provide insight and support decision making. - In February, our HR portal was opened for staff to self-disclose diversity information including Date Of Birth, Gender, Nationality, Ethnicity and Disability information. - Flexible working options including remote working were developed and rolled out to support staff and managers during and post the COVID-19 lockdown.
+A continued focus on flexible working will occur over the next 12 months. - Mental health first aid training was rolled out with 127 Council managers completing this training through St John.
 This programme provides managers with mental health awareness, and practical strategies to enable them to recognise and support staff who are experiencing mental distress.

 Between 1 July 2019 and 30 June 2020, there were seven more females than males in Tiers 1 to 3 of the organisation and eight more females than males in Tier 4.
-Tier 1 is the Chief Executive and Tier 4 in general covers team leader roles.
+Tier 1 is the chief executive and Tier 4 in general covers team leader roles.
 When all 1,817 employees are considered, there are 211 or 10 per cent more females than males with females making up 55 percent of our workforce.